Brunopaes/mooncake/README.md

-## Mooncake - ANN Python modules
+# Mooncake: Improving predictors for fraudulent transactions

 Bachelor's final project.

 This project is optimised for python 3+

-This is an python's future-library for Artificial Neural Networks.
-This project is aimed on the development and maintenance of an ANN for classification problems.
-In the final article a classification scenario will be choosen and a benchmark with Keras/Tensorflow will be made.
+This Data Science-like project is aimed on analyzing a bunch of techniques for False Negatives in a extreme imbalanced dataset - Financial Fraud and improving the predictors performance.
 ----------------------------------

-### Dependencies
+## Dependencies

 For developers, python requirements could be find in the project's root.
 For installing the requirements, in your ___venv___ or ___anaconda env___, just run the following command: